[Kubernetes] How to create a user for connecting to a cluster

 This is my 14th post.

-Last time, I wrote about how to configure basic authentication with Cloudflare Workers!
+Last time, I wrote about how to set up Basic authentication with Cloudflare Workers!

-The settings are relatively easy, but if you make a mistake in the settings, you may not be able to view the site.
+The setup is relatively easy, but if you make a mistake in the settings, you may not be able to view the site at all.

 How to do basic authentication with Cloudflare Workers